LPAndersson/SIML/docs/05-beyondLinearity.md

 ```

 ```
-## [1] 1170.57
+## [1] 1371.094
 ```
 The gam models outperform the linear model.
 The test error is smaller for the gam model with year as smoothed spline, although the difference is small.

 ## Neural networks

 In this section we give a short introduction to (artificial) neural networks (NN).
-After reading this you should know enough to understand enough to implement a simple NN and be able to learn about more advanced models on your own.
+After reading this you should know enough to understand how to implement a simple NN and be able to learn about more advanced models on your own.

 Let us consider the classification setting, the regression setting is very similar.
 We have a set of predictors $x_1,\ldots, x_p$ and wish to classify into one of $K$ classes.
 Consider the following simple model:
 \begin{align*}
 a &= \sigma(Wx + b)\\
 h &= \text{softmax}(a).
 \end{align*}
 Here $W\in \mathbb R^{K\times p}$ is a weight matrix, $b\in \mathbb R^K$ is a bias vector and $\sigma$ is called the activation function.
-Traditionally sigmoid functions (s-shaped) were used as activiation function but recently it is more populare to use the so called rectified linear unit (ReLU), which is
+Traditionally sigmoid functions (s-shaped) were used as activiation function but recently it is more popular to use the so called rectified linear unit (ReLU), which is
 $$
 \sigma(x) = \max(0,x).
 $$